-American Sign Language interpretation is available free of charge for virtual tours upon request with two weeks’ notice.
+American Sign Language interpretation is available free of charge for guided tours and public programs or events by request with two weeks’ notice.

 If you would like International Sign or other sign language interpretation, we will do our best to arrange it.
 Please make a request with three weeks’ notice.
-Please contact (646) 583-3419 (voice or VP) or firstname.lastname@example.org to place a request.
+Please email firstname.lastname@example.org to place a request.

-Live captioning is available for virtual tours upon request with one week’s notice.
-Please contact (646) 583-3419 (voice or VP) or email@example.com to place a request.
+Real-time captioning is available for public programs and events with three weeks’ notice.
+Please email, email@example.com to place a request.

 The National September 11 Memorial & Museum is committed to ensuring that this website, www.911memorial.org, is accessible to the widest possible audience.
 Visit our website accessibility page to learn more.
-Please contact us with any questions or concerns about accessibility regarding www.911memorial.org by contacting us via firstname.lastname@example.org or by calling (646) 583-3419
+Please contact us with any questions or concerns about accessibility regarding www.911memorial.org by emailing, firstname.lastname@example.org.